About the project (2025-2026)

 Hans Keur Fotograaf

 So, what could I do?
-Simple: all it takes to start a new music project is me, myself and I and my faithful accustomed Yamaha U1 piano at home.
+Simple: all it takes to start a new music project is me, myself and I, and my faithful accustomed (*) Yamaha U1 piano at home.
 I assembled a list of songs and just snapped to it.
 During 2022 I kept adding songs, rearranging existing compositions, creating new ones, constantly perfecting structure and form.
 Some songs were added, some were rejected, some just organically merged with other ones or simply withered away.

-By august of 2022 I had gathered around 50 songs in my playlist: swing, latin, waltz, blues, ‘eclectic’ and ballads.
+By august of 2022 I had gathered around 50 songs in my playlist: swing, latin, waltz, blues, gospel, classic, ‘eclectic’ and (pop) ballads.
 Another 10 songs ended up in the ‘perhaps-category’ and needed additional work, making the total some 60 songs.
 I created three clusters as though they were playlists for live performances, with a mixture of styles in a natural order of playing.

 By March of 2023 I thought I had a ‘final list’, but that turned out to be premature.
-The work still underwent pretty significant changes, but the heart of the core set of songs kept beating strongly.
+The work still underwent pretty significant changes, but the heart of the set of songs kept beating strongly.
 I kept working on it regularly all through 2023, playing a few hours on my faithful Yamaha U1, every day, as I normally do anyway.

 Hans Keur Fotograaf